z--m-n/urbanair-dm/docs/README.md

 conda activate urbanair312v1
 ```

-Install a kernel for jupyter notebooks, in this case within the new environment:
+Create a kernelspec for jupyter notebooks, in this case within the new environment:
 ```bash
 conda activate urbanair312v1
 python3 -m ipykernel install --user --name="urbanair312v1"